programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ```

 ### Tokenization and DFM Creation
 Next, the corpus must be [tokenized](https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization) so that the document feature matrix can be created.
 As noted above, after creating the corpus object, `quanteda` has in-built features allowing further preprocessing.
-To ensure that no uncleaned data remains, we utilize quanteda's token function to remove any punctuation, symbols, numbers, urls, and separators.
-Then we create a document feature matrix (dfm) to feed into the Wordfish model.
+You can utilize quanteda's token function to remove any punctuation, symbols, numbers, urls, and separators.
+After prepreoccessing, you can create a document feature matrix (dfm) to feed into the Wordfish model.

 ```
 toks_all <- tokens(corp_all,